whily/yalo/README.md

 ### Bochs

-Copy floppy image file to the directory where script `run-bochs` is located (the directory of the source code).
+Go to the root directory of the source code, where script `run-bochs` is located.
 Run the script and select *6* to proceed emulation.

+On Mac OS X, it might be possible that Bochs debugger automatically pause the emulation.
+If that is the case, simply type `c` to continue the emulation.

 ### QEMU

-Similar to Bochs, Copy floppy image file to the directory where script `run-qemu` is located (the directory of the source code).
+Similar to Bochs, go to the root directory of the source code, where script `run-qemu` is located.
 Run the script.

-In current script, QEMU monitor is redirectted to stdio (via argument `-monitor stdio`).
+In the script, QEMU monitor is redirectted to stdio (via argument `-monitor stdio`).
 In addition, `-s` argument makes QEMU listens to port 1234 for GDB, while `-S` argument makes QEMU pauses at the beginning for GDB's `continue` command.
 After start GDB, first type